adigorla/PACA/README.md

 Y <- read.table("control_data1.txt")
 ```
 >[!IMPORTANT]
->All PACA functions require the input matrics to be in from features-by-samples (MxN).
+>All PACA functions require the input matrics to be of shape **features-by-samples (MxN)**.
 So if input data is NxM, transpose both matrices to MxN
 > ```r
 > X <- t(X)
 > Y <- t(Y)